 "Festivals like Celluloid Screams are the only places you'll learn about some of the more adventurous cinematic creations that rarely find their way into multiplexes, and this makes it a truly vital festival."
 Robert Morgan - Director 'Bobby Yeah' - winner of the 2010 Audience Award for Best Short Film

-Celluloid Screams offers a number of awards each year, including an audience award for Best Feature Film (won in 2017 by Patrick Brice's 'Creep 2'') as well as our short film awards, which are decided by a jury of industry professionals.
+Celluloid Screams offers a number of awards each year, including an audience award for Best Feature Film (won in 2018 by Issa Lopez’s ‘Tigers Are Not Afraid') as well as our short film awards, which are decided by a jury of industry professionals.
 Our short film awards all receive our now-traditional 'Gold VHS Tape' trophy.

 Online screeners are the preferred method of submission to Celluloid Screams.
 It's less wasteful, more environmentally sound and cheaper.